ssMaritime.com & ssMaritime.net

 “The Birth of Olympios

 Obviously, like most ships all have many personal stories to tell and TSS Olympia also has them.
-I received an interesting email in January 2009 with the following information which I now include as part of the story and I will expand this story at a later date.
+I received an interesting email in January 2009 with the following information.

 TSS Olympia’s Specifications